 Perform quick actions in the Finder on Mac

 Quick actions help you perform certain tasks, such as creating a PDF or rotating an image, right from the Finder or your desktop, without opening an app.
-You can also use the Automator app to create custom workflows for quick actions, or download your favorite ones from third-party developers in the Mac App Store.

 The types of tasks available in the Quick Actions menu and at the bottom of the Preview pane depend on the file type and any enabled Finder (Quick Actions and Preview Pane) extensions.

 On your Mac, click the Finder icon in the Dock to open a Finder window.

 Alternatively, you can select a file on your desktop.

 Control-click the file, then choose Quick Actions.
 Depending on the file type (options vary), you can:

 Rotate an image or movie: Choose Rotate Left or press and hold the Option key, then choose Rotate Right.
 Repeat to continue rotating the item.

 Mark up a document or image: Choose Markup.
 The file opens in a Quick Look window, where you can use the markup tools to add notes, edit text, and more.
 See Mark up files.